Casimir energy through transfer operators for sine-Gordon backgrounds: Scattering data and Green's function for two plates in a PT background

 Notice that the denominator of all the scattering parameters, $\Upsilon(k)$, is the Jost function.
-Its zeroes on the positive imaginary axis of the complex momentum plane characterize the wave vector of the bound states in the quantum mechanical problem. \begin{widetext}
+The spectral or Jost function is widely used in the literature \cite{Taylorbook, Galindobook, Jost1952a, Jost1952b} because of its connection to the denominator of the scattering coefficients.
+Notice that the Jost function $j(k)$ is related to the $S$-matrix by means of $\det S = t^2(k)-r_R(k) r_L(k)= e^{i 2 \delta(k)}=j^*(k)/j(k)$.
+It should be highlighted that the phase shift in the scattering problem is just minus the phase of the Jost function.
+Furthermore, the zeroes of the Jost function on the positive imaginary axis of the complex momentum plane characterize the wave vector of the bound states in the quantum mechanical problem.
+Consequently, the Jost function determines both the spectrum and the phase shift of the scattering problem.
+From the last expression of $\Upsilon$ in \eqref{scatdatafull}, taking $\Upsilon(i\kappa)=0, \, \kappa>0$, and with a little bit of algebra, one could separate those terms involving an exponential from those with polynomials, obtaining the result given on page 7 (eqs. \eqref{spec1} and \eqref{spectralfull}).

-\end{widetext} The Green's function of the associated QFT can be written as $G_{k}(z_1, z_2)=G_{k}^{PT}(z_1, z_2)+ \Delta G_{k}(z_1, z_2)$ with $\Delta G_{k}(z_1, z_2)$ given by \eqref{Green1}.
+The Green's function of the associated QFT can be expressed in a compact way as with $\Delta G_{k}(z_1, z_2)$ given by \eqref{Green1}.

 The scattering data involved are collected in \eqref{scatdatafull}.
-The points $\{a,b\}$ at which the plates are located are completely general and can be replaced by any other pair of points, independently of their position with respect to the origin, around which the PT kink is centered. \begin{widetext}
+The points $\{a,b\}$ at which the plates are located are completely general and can be replaced by any other pair of points, independently of their position with respect to the origin, around which the PT kink is centered.